meemalabs/flysystem-meema/README.md

     <a href="https://discord.meema.io" target="_blank">Discord</a>
 </p>

-## Usage
+## 🐑 Installation

 This package contains a [Flysystem](https://flysystem.thephpleague.com/) adapter for Meema.
-Under the hood, the Meema API is utilized.

 You can install the package via composer: